MikeTheReader/ReduxFieldCreator/README.md

-> **NOTE**: This branch is an experiment with removing the field list, and just using the sample form as the list
-> of fields.
-Not sure if I like it, so figured I'd make a branch for experimenting.

 ## Redux / React Learning Project

 This is a project I am using while learning Redux / React.
 The idea is a form that allows the user to